Enhancing Security with Mutual TLS (mTLS) Communication

 - Client Sends Certificate: The client sends over its digital certificate to prove its identity.

-- Server Sends Certificate: The server then sends its own certificate to the client.
+- Server Sends Certificate: After validating the client's certificate, the server then sends its own certificate to the client.

 - Secure Connection Established: Once both sides are validated, a secure connection is formed.